lilab-bcb/pegasus/README.md

 *scrtools_subcluster* processes the subset of single cells in the following steps:

-1. *subcluster*.
-In this step, *scrtools_subcluster* first select the subset of cells from *scrtools* outputs according to user-provided criteria.
+1. **subcluster**.
+In this step, **scrtools_subcluster** first select the subset of cells from **scrtools** outputs according to user-provided criteria.
 It then performs batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. tSNE/FLE).

-1. *de_analysis*.
+1. **de_analysis**.
 This step is optional.
-In this step, *scrtools_subcluster* could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
-The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. *scrtools_subcluster* could also calculate the area under ROC curve values for putative markers.
-If the samples are human or mouse immune cells, *scrtools_subcluster* could also optionally annotate putative cell types for each cluster based on known markers.
+In this step, **scrtools_subcluster** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
+The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scrtools_subcluster** could also calculate the area under ROC curve values for putative markers.
+If the samples are human or mouse immune cells, **scrtools_subcluster** could also optionally annotate putative cell types for each cluster based on known markers.

-1. *plot*.
+1. **plot**.
 This step is optional.
-In this step, *scrtools_subcluster* could generate 3 types of figures based on the *subcluster* step results.
-First, *composition* plots are bar plots showing the cell compositions (from different conditions) for each cluster.
+In this step, **scrtools_subcluster** could generate 3 types of figures based on the **subcluster** step results.
+First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
-Second, *tsne* plot shows the same tSNE colored by different attributes (e.g. cluster labels, conditions) side-by-side.
-Lastly, *diffmap* plots are 3D interactive plots showing the diffusion maps.
+Second, **tsne** plot shows the same tSNE colored by different attributes (e.g. cluster labels, conditions) side-by-side.
+Lastly, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.

-### <a name="subcluster_input"></a> *scrtools_subcluster*'s inputs
+### <a name="subcluster_input"></a> scrtools_subcluster's inputs

-Since *scrtools_subcluster* shares many inputs/outputs with *scrtools*, we will only cover inputs/outputs that are specific to *scrtools_subcluster*.
+Since **scrtools_subcluster** shares many inputs/outputs with **scrtools**, we will only cover inputs/outputs that are specific to **scrtools_subcluster**.

 Note that we will make the required inputs/outputs bold and all other inputs/outputs are optional.